 Latin American markets rise in line with commodity sectors

-The surge in global crude prices and other essential commodities caused the Colombian COLCAP index to trade with an upward bias of 1.9%.
-Colombia is highly dependent on crude prices, directly impacting its export revenues.
+The increase in global crude prices and other essential commodities caused the Colombian COLCAP index to trade slightly higher by 0.05%.
+Colombia depends heavily on crude prices, as prices directly affect the country’s export revenues.

-Among the Latin American indexes, the Argentinian Merval Index increased by 3.3% while the Chilean IPSA Select Index rose by 0.73%.
-Both indexes benefited from the global rise in copper prices.
-Chile is the largest producer of copper in the world.
+Among the Latin American indexes, the Argentinian Merval Index fell by 0.32% while the Chilean IPSA Select Index was trading 0.34% higher.

 Business confidence in Brazil rose on June 17 to 45.7 in June, compared to 41.3 in May, touching the highest figure since October 2014.
 The confidence levels for current economic conditions, current company conditions, economic expectations, and company expectations rose, driving the overall increase.